Sensory Activities for Autistic Teenagers: 10 Therapist-Recommended Ideas

 9. Sensory Activities for Teens: Climbing

 Climbing is an example of heavy work, which helps the body’s joints and ligaments to identify where they are in space (proprioception).
-Proprioceptive input is thought to help calm the brain.
+This proprioceptive input is thought to help calm the brain and aligns with adaptive sports.

 Indoor climbing is particularly popular with the autistic young people on my caseload.